When thinking about what to eat on a ketogenic diet for burning fat, you will certainly want to plan your meals in advance.

 When planning what to eat on a ketogenic diet, your macronutrients typically should be around 70% fats, 25% protein, and 5% carbohydrates.

-Eat Avocados for Monounsaturated Fats.
+Eat Avocados for monounsaturated fatty acids.
 Eat plenty of Omega-3s such as those found oily fish such as salmon and mackerel.

 Of course, avoid all processed foods and starchy carbohydrates such bread, oats, pasta, cereals, and potatoes.